iris2hu/sense-aware-lexical-sophistication/README.md

 # Sense-aware Lexical Sophistication

-This project releases the automatic analysis tool and the resources in the paper:
+This project releases the automatic analysis tool and the resources in the article:

-<em>Xiaofei Lu and Renfen Hu.
+<em>Xiaofei Lu and Renfen Hu (2021).
 Sense-aware lexical sophistication indices and their relationship to second language writing quality. under review.</em>

 ## Prerequisites